jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 expected: (= {:sheep 1, :cheese 1} {:sheep 1, :cheese 5})
   actual: (not (= {:cheese 1, :sheep 1} {:cheese 5, :sheep 1}))
 ```

+Unsurprisingly the default clojure.test output for maps suffers from
+the same problems found in the string comparisons.
+To find the
+actual and expected values you need to manually parse the output.

 ``` console clojure.test with humane-test-output
 FAIL in (map-comparisons) (map_test.clj:5)